 Step 1: Puppy, Meet Crate

-The first thing you need to do is introduce your puppy to her new crate.
+The first thing you need to do when crate training your puppy is introduce them to their new crate.
 This can be accomplished by setting it up and letting her explore it on her own without any intervention from you.
 Let her run in an out and give her time to get used to it.
 You should have it set up with some soft blankets, and the door needs to be kept open while she investigates.

 Step 2: Into the Crate